 Crow’s feet are found in the outer corner of the eyes.
 They appear most prominent when smiling or laughing.
 They occur as the skin becomes less elastic with age combined with excessive sun exposure.
 Very tiny injections at the side of the eyes are very effective at smoothing out these ageing lines.

 Smoker’s lines appear around the mouth above the upper lip.
 They can occur in non smokers but are often more prominent in smokers.
 With a little simple treatment, we can help soften these lines to give you a softer more youthful look.

 Botox® can be placed around the corners of the mouth alleviating the sad, drooping appearance that can occur with ageing.

 Bunny lines are wrinkles at the top of the nose which can appear when squinting or frowning and can be effectively treated with Botox® injections.

 Brow Lift with Botox®

-Carefully placed injections can be use to lift the eyebrows to make the eyes look bigger, brighter and give you all together a healthier glow.
+Carefully placed injections can be used to lift the eyebrows to make the eyes look bigger, brighter and give you altogether a healthier glow.
 We can help create beautiful contours to eyebrows that may be naturally quite flat or straight.